-At least two sessions should normally be offered within twelve months of the regular summative assessment session, and at least five should be offered in total, for all assessed components.
+At least two sessions should normally be offered for all assessed components within twelve months of the regular summative assessment session.

 In the main, resits should be done using the same mode of assessment as was used at the regular summative assessment.
 The mode of assessment may need to be changed due to special or unforeseen circumstances.
 Such decisions should be made as early as possible, in dialogue with the students concerned.
-The University has the right to limit the number of summative assessment sessions for resource reasons.
-The number of placements/projects must be at least two.
-Limitations to the number of summative assessment sessions must be stated in the course syllabus.